ragnaroku/potato/README.md

 ## How to use it?

-Save your data in `json` file like this:
+Save your data in `json` file.

+For KNearestNeighbor:

 ```
 {